Skip to main content

 Before you test your new command, confirm that you are able to connect to the mainframe.

 In order for the client-side API to reach the mainframe (to fetch data sets), Zowe CLI needs a z/OSMF profile for access.
-See Using profiles for information.
+See Team configurations for information.

 1. Repeat the steps in Building your plug-in source.